jacksund/simmate/docs/apps/warren_lab.md

 simmate-warren install
 ```

-2. For BadELF workflows, make sure you have the Bader command (from the Henkleman group) installed using one of two options:
+2. For Bader & BadELF workflows, make sure you have the Bader command (from the Henkleman group) installed using one of two options:
       - (*for beginners*) Install [Docker-Desktop](https://www.docker.com/products/docker-desktop/).
 Then run the following command:
           ``` bash
           simmate-bader setup docker